 To God’s holy people in Ephesus, the faithful in Christ Jesus:

 2 Grace and peace to you from God our Father and the Lord Jesus Christ.

 3 Praise be to the God and Father of our Lord Jesus Christ, who has blessed us in the heavenly realms with every spiritual blessing in Christ.
 4 For he chose us in him before the creation of the world to be holy and blameless in his sight.
 In love 5 he predestined us for adoption to sonship through Jesus Christ, in accordance with his pleasure and will— 6 to the praise of his glorious grace, which he has freely given us in the One he loves.

 Questions to Think About

-2. Try this as you read through Ephesians.
+- Try this as you read through Ephesians.
 Every time you see the word “you” or “us,” insert your name instead.
-How does it make you feel and think when you realize that these promises are not just true for other Christians, but for you, too?
+How does it make you think and feel when you realize that these promises are not just true for other Christians, but for you, too?

-3. If you could wake up every day reminding yourself that you are totally loved and accepted by God no matter what, how do you think that knowledge might change your everyday life?
+- If you could wake up every day reminding yourself that you are completely loved and accepted by God no matter what, how do you think that knowledge might change your everyday life?

 - Some early Greek copies of this Bible book do not contain the words “in Ephesus” that are found in verse 1.
 For this and other reasons, many scholars think that this letter was meant to be sent around to many Christian churches and not just the one in ancient Ephesus of Asia Minor (modern Turkey).
 Whenever we read a New Testament epistle (letter), we should remember that it was written to a specific church audience for specific reasons, but also that the letter was inspired by the Holy Spirit to teach all Christians since then.